primefaces/primefaces/docs/10_0_0/components/selectonemenu.md

     </f:facet>
 </p:selectOneMenu>
 ```

-## Effects
-An animation is executed to show and hide the overlay menu, default effect is fade and following
-options are available for _effect_ attribute; blind, bounce, clip, drop, explode, fold, highlight, puff,
-pulsate, scale, shake, size, slide and none.

 ## Editable
 Editable SelectOneMenu provides a UI to either choose from the predefined options or enter a